 When you reduce the stress in your life, you gain better health.
 Many studies show the stress of our modern lifestyles contribute to the ever increasing health issues people are suffering from today.
 Stress has a detrimental effect on all areas of our lives, especially our bodies.

 Stress, as we define it here, is anything that puts an un-natural strain on the systems of the body.
 The most frequent form of stress is having to many obligations; with family, work, relationships, even events like the holidays.
 It may be from expectations others have for you, or that you have for others that are not met.
 It also includes stress from a diet that is heavily processed with ingredients that are not natural to your body.
 Toxins in the air and what you drink also add undo stress on your mental as well as physical wellbeing.

-The effects stress has on you are unending and shows up in how your body responds.
+The effects of stress on you are unending and shows up in how your body responds.
 It can restrict blood flow causing high blood pressure; migraine headaches; restricted breathing; muscle pain – especially back or neck pain.

 Stress can also affect your emotional well-being with feelings of depression, overwhelm or anxiety.
 You are more likely to be angry or frustrated and lash out at others when overly stressed.
 How this all feels to you is an indicator that your body is not handling the stress very well.